whistle87/seminar3/instruction_git.md

 ### Merging conflict

-If when merging two files the same line is printed differently ...
+Merging conflict occurs when you try to merge two files having different symbols in the same line.